Native to (or naturalized in) Oregon:

 - Leaves similar to Western Red Cedar (Thuja plicata), but the 4-rows (alternating opposite pairs) of scale-leaves are of similar size, whereas in Western Red Cedar the 2 opposite pairs have a dissimilar appearance (not folded and folded).
 When branchlets of Alaska Cedar are stroked away from the tip, they feel prickly, those of Western Red Cedar do not.
 Leaves of Western Red Cedar have a pleasing odor when crushed, not the mildewy or raw potato of Alaska Cedar (Pojar and MacKinnon, 1994).

 - Callitropsis nootkatensis (Alaska Cedar) is also often confused with Chamaecyparis lawsoniana (Port Orford Cedar, Lawsons Falsecypress).
 Click here for a table of distinguishing characteristics.

 - Several cultivars available, including:

 - nootkatensis: after Nootka Sound, Vancouver Island, where the tree was first described by Europeans.

-- Corvallis: NW corner of 6th Street and Harrison Ave.
+- Corvallis: SW corner of 6th Street and Harrison Ave.